wescale/kubernetes-formation/Day-1/demo-docker-build-run-server/tutorial.md

 ## Description

-In this demo you will get familiar with the build and of run of docker images.
+In this demo you will get familiar with the build and the run of docker images.

 ## Create a React app and build to get static files